The Pros and Cons of Freestanding Bathtubs (9 Great Pros & 5 Cons)

 3. Storage Problems

 Freestanding tubs offer fewer storage choices than built-in baths.
-A standalone tub doesn’t include a shelf to place your toiletries.
+A standalone tub doesn’t include a shelves to place your toiletries, bath towels, or other accessories.

 However, you may alleviate this issue by buying a rolling caddy or tub tray.
 While this might not be a major factor when considering the pros and cons of freestanding bathtubs, it still factors in.